tytydraco/yessleep/out/Our_daughters_new_porcelain_doll_speaks_ancient_Sumerian_but_he_isnt_supposed_to_talk.md

 “Oooh, he’s *beautiful*!”
 Dahlia shrieked as she opened her gift.
 “I *love* him!”

 It was a fun day, but our enjoyment was short-lived.
 Events took a darker turn before long.

 *\*\*\**

 A few nights later, I woke up late to children stomping and giggling.
 It sounded like someone was having a party.
 But Dahlia was our only daughter; something didn’t feel right.

-Concerned, I hurried down the hall to check on Dahlia, but she was sitting at her vanity, serenading Frank and brushing his hair when I entered the room.
+Concerned, I hurried down the hall to check on Dahlia, but she was sitting at her vanity, serenading Frank and brushing his hair.

 "Honey, why are you up so late?"

 "We're playing beauty parlor, daddy!"

 She beamed, enjoying herself and her new friend.
 I hated to be the killjoy dad who ruined her fun.
-And I’ll admit, her smile melted me.

 "Okay," I said in a hushed voice.
 "I'll let you stay up just this once.
 But *don't* tell your mother."

 "Oh, thank you!" she said, jumping and clapping.
 She waved goodnight as I closed the door.

 "Good night, pumpkin."